abnormalstudent/GazeEstimation/README.md

 This model is inspired by [RT-GENE](https://openaccess.thecvf.com/content_ECCV_2018/papers/Tobias_Fischer_RT-GENE_Real-Time_Eye_ECCV_2018_paper.pdf) paper, where they used VGG-16 network for feature extraction, and I decided to use Resnet50 to do the job.

 Next very import thing is that [XGaze](https://ait.ethz.ch/projects/2020/ETH-XGaze/) dataset was used to train robust gaze predictor.
 Is was said, that the model was able to achieve angular error of 2 degrees per sample, which is impressive, because this dataset has very rich distribution in sense of head and gaze rotations.
-This variance in appearence allows us to forget about head position estimation, because neural net learned these features by itself.
+This variance in appearence allows us to forget about head position estimation, because neural net will learn them by itself.

 This is how the model performed on [XGaze](https://ait.ethz.ch/projects/2020/ETH-XGaze/) dataset.